Understanding the Importance: An Example of an RFI in Project Management

 The responsibility clarification process:

-3. Request explicit assignment: Ask for a named party to be designated as owner with clear deliverable definitions
+3. Request explicit assignment: Ask for a named party to be designated as owner

 For organizations managing multiple concurrent proposals, tracking these responsibility assignments becomes critical.
 Learn more in our RFI glossary.